tikoehle/pytorch_conda_jupyterhub/nvidia_cuda.md

 #### Results
 The CPU utilization decreased a bit but still too high.
-The latest beta driver also improved things.
 There’s been some work done on kwin and the entire kde framework to make it more efficient.
 See this thread: https://forum.manjaro.org/t/plasma-kwin-nvidia-faster-huh/65547 (reported with nvidia 410.73).

 ### 2. Gnome3

 The gaming experience is almost perfect.
-Minecraft performs around 1000fps.
+Minecraft performs at around 500 ..
+1000fps, depending on the mods loaded.
+The CPU utilization is around 30% when actively gaming.
 Steam/Raft performance is now also as expected.

 ```